tristanjl/netbeans-perforce/README.md

 * Time Lapse - Opens a time lapse view of the current file

 This plugin expects:
-* p4 to be accessible
+* p4  and p4v to be accessible.
+Locations can be configured via Options -> Team -> Perforce
 * p4port and p4user variables to be set via p4
-* p4v to be located in /opt/p4/bin/p4v

 It will automatically look up the correct workspace for the current file.
-Tested on Linux.
+Tested on Windows, Linux and OSX.

 If any additional functionality (such as cross platform support) is required, please create an issue so they can be added.